carloskiki/pallas-extras/README.md

 # TODOs

+## Data structures

+- Chain (Header only) & block DB on disk
+- Environment (UTXO + Certificates + blah) (Probably need to store on disk with LRU cache)

+## Components

+### Peer manager
+- Manages Peer sharing client & server
+- Sends new peer handles to the components that require peers.
+- Other components register to the peer manager

+### DB sync
+- Runs the Chain sync & block fetch protocols (clients & servers)
+- Manager

+### Tx manager
+- Manages the Mempool
+- Shares tx with other nodes

+### Block producer
+- Produces blocks & manages certificates

 ## Ledger

 - Fix types so that we can only construct valid ones (e.g., Set, non-empty set)
+- Decoding with Era context

 ## VRF